Home » Blog » Music Teachers Tips » Ideas and Techniques » Teaching Elementary Music Tips to Talk Less and Teach More

 • Stop

 If necessary, you can send a student to the safe seat without saying a single word.
 Point at the student then point to the safe seat while still continuing the activity you’re teaching.
 This may prevent a power struggle that words can often bring on.
-If the student does not respond, repeat your signals while continuing class.
+If the student doesn’t respond, repeat your signals while continuing class.
 It will take students a little while to get used to your signals.

 Make sure you deliver these signals with a SMILE on your face, even when you send a child to the safe seat.
 Everyone makes mistakes and you’re simply helping them get back on track.